Published on

 👋 merkle specializes in protecting and monetizing orderflow in that order.
 We guarantee best-in-class inclusion & ordering while paying the most for your orderflow.

-It's been a busy year for us at merkle.
-We've been working on a lot of things, but one the most interesting one is our private mempool and how we managed to scale it to billions of requests per month with "random" traffic spikes, especially over the last 3 months.
-The mempool is a critical part of infrastructure, where even a p99 > 1s is highly noticeable, hurts users trust and can lead to lost revenue in the orders of millions.
+It’s been a busy year for us at merkle.
+We’ve been working on many things, but one of the most interesting is our private mempool and how we managed to scale it to billions of requests per month with unpredictable traffic spikes, especially over the last three months.
+The mempool is a critical part of our infrastructure, where even a p99 > 1s is highly noticeable, hurts user trust, and can lead to millions in lost revenue.

-We are hiring for multiple positions for our engineering teams, come join us!
+We are hiring for multiple engineering positions — come join us!

-merkle is now powering major wallets, RPC providers and even Trump's World Libery Finance frontend through our public ethereum RPC service!
-We have cumulatively paid out millions of dollars in revenue to our customers in 2024 and serve almost 250M requests per day.
+merkle is now powering major wallets, RPC providers, and even Trump's World Liberty Finance through our public Ethereum RPC service!
+We have cumulatively paid out millions of dollars in revenue to our customers in 2024 and now serve almost 250M requests per day.

 merkle mempool